cliffhall/node-multi-server-chat/README.md

 ![Server Receives Forwarded IM Sequence](img/sequence-server-receives-forward.png "Server Receives Forwarded IM Sequence")

 ## TODO

   * Add shell that opens multiple clients in iframes for testing.
 (Thanks to Kyle at Oasis Digital for this suggestion)

-  * Make user an object instead of a string, giving it an id and a name.

   * Add cluster module support (vertical scaling) so a single port will do on a machine, while guaranteeing optimal use of CPUs.

   * Add richer client with message history display.